 First-time home buyers are often at a larger disadvantage than subsequent homebuyers.
 They may have lower credit; a shorter credit history; or little money to put down on a home.
 Luckily, none of these factors prevents consumers from buying their first home.
 The government offers a variety of guaranteed programs that help people, including first-time buyers get a home.
-These … [Read more...] about Federal Government Programs for First Time Home Buyers
+These … [Read more...] about What Federal Government Programs Are Available to First Time Home Buyers

 Borrowers of FHA loans can look forward to higher borrowing limits in 2018.
 The Federal Housing Administration recently announced an increase in FHA loan limits for its insured forward and reverse mortgages in most counties in the U.S. by $18.5K and $43.5K, respectively.
 The 2018 FHA loan limits for one-unit homes, for instance, now range from $294,515 to $679,650.
 Senior … [Read more...] about 2018 FHA Loan Limits: Higher Limits for Forward and Reverse Mortgages

 Profiling Borrowers, Characteristics of FHA Loans Made in FY 2017